ProphecyLabs/AI4Business/README.md

 Welcome to the online repository for the **AI4Business** course!
 The AI4Business course consists out of five modules:
 1. Introduction to AI
-2. Developing AI tools
+2. Developing AI Tools
-3. Capturing value with AI
+3. Capturing Value with AI
-4. Deploying AI solutions
+4. Deploying AI Solutions
 5. MLOps & Monitoring

 An online webpage for the course is available at the following web address: [AI4Business by Prophecy Labs](https://sites.google.com/prophecylabs.com/ai4business).